To learn more about our collections, please visit our Collections Blog.

 Requests for interlibrary loans are not accepted.
 We welcome correspondence regarding holdings or limited research from available sources.
 Printed material is fully catalogued and searchable on the Library's Catalog.

-Many of the books in this collection (the collection has grown to over 360 titles), first editions in their original binding, provide support for comprehensive research in late 19th- and early 20th-century American fiction and literary criticism.
+The books in this collection, many of which are first editions in their original binding, provide support for comprehensive research in late 19th- and early 20th-century American fiction and literary criticism.

 The primary emphasis of this collection donated by Anne Thaxter Eaton is children's books of the 19th century.
 There are some 18th as well as a few 20th-century items among the 500 volumes in the collection.
 Judging by the very poor condition of the books they must have been uniformly well used and abused regardless of their age.